carlgira/CarND-Advanced-Lane-Lines/README.md

 ![image1]

 First, use the findChessboardCorners on each image to find all the coordinates of the corners of the chess board.
-If the board contains a number of specified corners, all the points are appended to a image list so it can be used later.
-Once this proccess ends, is possible to use all the corner points and a predefined grid of well spaced points, to find the distortion of the image using the calibrateCamera method.
+If the board contains a number of specified corners, all the points are appended to an image list so it can be used later.
+Once this process ends, is possible to use all the corner points and a predefined grid of well-spaced points, to find the distortion of the image using the calibrateCamera method.

-The calibrateCamera function is able to return the camera distortion cooefficients that can be used to undistord an image.
+The calibrateCamera function is able to return the camera distortion coefficients that can be used to undistord an image.

 ### Pipeline (single images)